 The Safer Delivery of Surgical Services (S3) research was a programme of studies to identify how human factors approaches may be used to reduce errors and harm in surgery.
 It consisted of an interconnected programme of observational studies, observational tool development programmes, and controlled before-after interventional studies with integrated economic, statistical, and knowledge management analyses.

-The programme was funded by the National Institute of Health Research, under the Programme Grants for Applied Research.
+The programme was funded by the National Institute of Health and Care Research, under the Programme Grants for Applied Research.
 The study was three years, four months in length and will involve up to 600 staff across four NHS Trusts.

 This was a programme of linked studies of human factors interventions to improve safety in a variety of clinical settings.There were also two non-interventional studies that involved measure development and validation.
 The interventional studies planned are illustrated in Figure 1:

 The interventional studies all follow a controlled interrupted time series design: This implies a three-month pre-intervention phase, and intervention phase (usually also three months), and a post-intervention phase (at least three months).